Language:

 • Private university entrance tests (for direct admission options)

-Step 3: Participate in Counseling Process
+Step 3: Participate in Admission Counseling after JEE

 • Register for JoSAA counseling and fill in college preferences